nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Allow phone numbers from other countries:** Currently, UGTeach only allow Singapore formatted phone numbers.
 However, the user might provide tuition to international students who do not a Singapore number.
 Hence, we plan to **ease the restriction on phone numbers** to allow phone number with length **ranging from 3 to 17** since the shortest and longest phone number in the world are 3 and 17 respectively, according to the [World Population Review](https://worldpopulationreview.com/country-rankings/phone-number-length-by-country).

+1. **Improve UI to be horizontally scrollable**: Currently, UGTeach only allows vertical scrolling.
+Hence 'extreme' inputs (e.g., a person name with 1000 characters) are **truncated** which might affect the normal usage of UGTeach.
+Therefore, we plan to improve the UI by **adding a horizontal scroll bar** so that users can view 'extreme' inputs.